tsowell/wiremix/README.md

 1. Install wiremix with `cargo install wiremix`
 2. Run `wiremix` to launch with default settings
-3. Use mouse and/or keyboard bindings to operate the mixer
+3. Use mouse and keyboard bindings to operate the mixer
-   - Arrow keys/hjkl to navigate and adjust volume
+   - Arrow keys or hjkl to navigate and adjust volume
-   - Tab/HL to change tabs
+   - Tab or HL to change tabs
    - c to open a dropdown to route audio to a different destination
    - m to mute/unmute
-   - d in Input/Output devices to set default source/sink
+   - d set an input or output device as the default source/sink

 ## Command-line Options